stoplightio/elements/docs/getting-started/dev-portal/web-component.md

 - `projectId` - Find the Project ID in the Project Settings screen on Stoplight.
 - `platformUrl` - By default this is `https://stoplight.io/` and this default will be fine for most people.
 Some enterprise customers might need to change it.
 - `basePath` - Helps when using `router: 'history'` but docs are in a subdirectory like `https://example.com/docs/api`.
+- `hideTryIt` - Providing this attribute will hide the Try It console.
+- `hideMocking` - Providing this attribute will hide the mock server and mocking options in Try It.
 - `layout` - There are two layouts for Elements:
   - `sidebar` - (default) Three-column design.
   - `stacked` - Everything in a single column, making integrations with existing websites that have their own sidebar or other columns already.